qingyiz1/COMP30022-2019-FLOWER-GRASS/README.md

 # COMP30022 IT-Project: Family

- is a mobile application that helps users to .
+ Family is a mobile application that helps users to .

+The application consists of the following sections:

+- sign up activity
+- log in activity
+- chat activity - to chat with your family members
+- avatar activity - to choose your own avatar
+- new event/item activity - to create new event/item
+- item detail activity - to show the detail of a specific item
+- homepage
+- main activity

 ## Installation and Usage Guide